-This webpage was born on March 26, 2006 in response to Carol Snyder's need to see more of our Hawthorne family history.
+This webpage was born on March 26, 2006, in response to Carol Snyder's need to see more of our Hawthorne family history.
 Two days previous, Marge Kapas said she would like to see a webpage on the Hawthorne Family History.
-The first thing Carol needs to see is the map of Counties around Belfast where the Hawthorn(e) family last lived before coming to Canada in 1848.
+This is the map of Counties around Belfast where the Hawthorn(e) family last lived before coming to Canada in 1848.
 Carol's book on the Hawthorne Tree, no pun intended, (sure), rolled off the printing press in early 2007.
-Be the first on your limb of the tree to request a copy by sending an e-mail to Carol Snyder firstname.lastname@example.org.
-The Irish Census records for 1841 & 1851 were burnt in 1921 and the 1861, 1871, 1881 & 1891 were destroyed during WW1.
+Be the first on your limb of the tree to request a copy by sending an e-mail to Carol Snyder email@example.com.
+The Irish Census records for 1841 & 1851 were burnt in 1921 and 1861, 1871, 1881 & 1891 records were destroyed during WW1.
 Finding our Irish ancestors is a bit of a challenge, but the internet brings us more information.

 Record keeping at this time (1845-1850) was suppressed, records destroyed intentionally and accidentally by fire (twice).
 Before the potato famine, there were 8 million living in Ireland.
 After the famine, the population was 4 million; half had starved, half were shipped out.

 On the PBS website, you can also search for several Stephen Colbert clips; he is an American comedian, a descendant of Irish persuasion and has several good interviews with the PBS host.
 You can spend a lot of time on this website getting good general information that helps our genealogy searching mindset.

 Stephen Colbert also makes the valid statement about the Erie Canal being dug by a lot of Irish Immigrants because we did not have bulldozers.
 Much as America is being built today by immigrants from other countries.
 After all, if America did not have Mexicans to do much of the labor, they would not be as far ahead as they are.